List of executive air transports of U.S. states: Tennessee

 The Tennessee Department of Transportation's Aeronautics Division, Flight Services Section is responsible for maintaining and operating the state's 2007 King Air 350 aircraft.
 The aircraft is available to be scheduled by the Governor, followed in priority by the Governor's Cabinet, "industrial development and recruitment activities", and then other official uses.

 Texas

+N1TX, a Embraer EMB-500 Phenom operated by the Texas Department of Transportation, seen at Austin Bergstrom International Airport in 2025.

 The Texas Department of Transportation Government Flight Services operates aircraft to transport government officials.
-The main airplane used is a Embraer EMB-500 jet that can seat 5 passengers.
+The main airplane used is an Embraer EMB-500 jet that can seat 5 passengers.
 State officials from the Governor to the Senator and even state university regents have used the state aircraft to commute and it is sometimes viewed as a perk of public office.

 Utah

 The Utah Department of Transportation Aeronautics Division has two airplanes in its fleet: A King Air C90 and a King Air B200.
 These aircraft are available for use to any state agency at a subsidized price.